 From thereon Dubai's Container throughput continues to grow together with Dubai's reputation as highly efficient International Port.

 Sheikh Rashid's Illness

-Sometime after Sheikh Rashid was taken ill and no longer capable of ruling Dubai.
+In May 1981, Sheikh Rashid was taken ill and no longer capable of ruling Dubai.
 Sheikh Maktoum Bin Rashid Al Maktoum assumed the role of Ruler.
-In this new political environment, opposition to Dubai Port Services role and Gray Mackenzie's involvement in Port Rashid began to surface in the Majlis culminating in DPS being issued with a dismissal notice.
+In this new political environment, opposition to Dubai Port Services' role and Gray Mackenzie's involvement in Port Rashid began to surface in the Majlis culminating in DPS being issued with a termination notice.
 At this juncture Sheikh Mohammed Bin Rashid Al Maktoum intervened since ports and airports were now under his control.
 Sheikh Mohammed negotiated a compromise agreement with Gray Mackenzie whereby they became Managers of Port Rashid responsible for its operation while Dubai Government controlled Port Rashid's finances.
 Under this new agreement Dubai Port Services ceased to exist, replaced by Port Rashid Authority which was a Port Authority in name only.
 PRA was never established under Dubai Law and simply became the name under which Gray Mackenzie operated in Port Rashid.
 Eventually Port Rashid Authority, along with Jebel Ali Port Authority, was to be taken over by Dubai Government to form a new entity called Dubai Ports Authority, a commercial entity wholly owned by Dubai Government.
 Since then Dubai Port Services has faded from Dubai's memory.

 Sheikh Rashid is proved to be right!